hassaanahmadworkk/WP-Custom-Animation-on-Scroll/README.md

 To use:
-Link the scrits'jhfkjs'ksdv
-Copy the aniumation class from file go to elmentor adn
+enqueue the script'animate.js' in your child theme Copy the animation class from file go to yout te